Target level of study

 18h

-This course describes the theoretical and observational foundations of the cosmological dark matter problem.
-Cosmological dark matter manifests itself through gravitational effects at different astrophysical scales, from galactic to cosmological (the observable universe as a whole).
-It makes up around 85% of the total matter in the universe, and it is excluded that it is composed of the elementary particles that characterize known ordinary matter.
-The course will focus on potential solutions to this problem, connecting the infinitely small (elementary particles) to the infinitely large (large-scale universe).
+This course describes the theoretical and observational foundations of the problem known as cosmological dark matter.
+Dark matter manifests itself through gravitational effects at different astrophysical scales, from the scale of galaxies to cosmological scales (the observable universe as a whole).
+It constitutes approximately 85% of the total matter in the universe, and it is impossible for it to be composed of the elementary particles that characterize ordinary known matter.
+The course will focus in particular on potential solutions to this problem, connecting the infinitely small (elementary particles) to the infinitely large (the universe on a large scale).

 M2 CCP internship